ExpediaGroup/graphql-kotlin/website/docs/plugins/maven-plugin-usage.md

         </execution>
     </executions>
 </plugin>
 ```

-&gt; NOTE: Both `introspect-schema` and `generate-client` goals are bound to the same `generate-sources` Maven lifecycle phase.
+>NOTE: Both `introspect-schema` and `generate-client` goals are bound to the same `generate-sources` Maven lifecycle phase.
-&gt; As opposed to Gradle, Maven does not support explicit ordering of different goals bound to the same build phase.
+>As opposed to Gradle, Maven does not support explicit ordering of different goals bound to the same build phase.
 Maven
-&gt; Mojos will be executed in the order they are defined in your `pom.xml` build file.
+>Mojos will be executed in the order they are defined in your `pom.xml` build file.

 ## Complete Configuration Example